 At over a billion acres, the Amazon Basin is bigger than the next two largest tropical forests combined.
 It alone accounts for half the planet’s remaining rainforest, 30% of all terrestrial species, 20% of our world’s freshwater, and 20% of the global oxygen.
 It provides climate stability for the entire planet and the carbon stored in its forests—and released by its deforestation—affects us all.

 I first visited the Upper Amazon in 2013 and have returned over a dozen times spending more than a year in total in the jungle.
 The pandemic, which limited legitimate expeditions as well as enforcement patrols, left the region especially vulnerable to increased illegal activity.
-Out of respect for the communities, many remote and with limited healthcare and even more limited immunity to outside diseases, we halted visits during the height of the Pandemic and continue to be cautious.
-Now, as the region is reopening slowly and the extent of the increase in unregulated and illegal activities is made clear, raising awareness is more critical than ever.
+As we emerge from this dynamic and into the face of an uncertain and unstable socio-political environment, we see the extent of the unregulated and illegal activities making raising awareness more critical than ever.

 Last Wildest Place is actively being presented and shared in festivals, at universities, and through photography organizations around the world.